-As contributors to mitigation, adaptation, and resilience, sanctuaries are an important nature-based solution to the climate crisis.
+As contributors to mitigation, adaptation, and resilience, sanctuaries are an important nature-based solution to climate change.
 The National Marine Sanctuary System is taking proactive steps to respond to climate change by adapting to the changing ocean and supporting the capture and storage of carbon dioxide within sanctuaries’ coastal and ocean ecosystems (also known as blue carbon).

 The changing climate is bringing new challenges to national marine sanctuaries and the communities that depend on these areas.
 Sanctuaries, as marine protected areas with a unique role in communities and conservation, play an important role in addressing climate change, including through adaptation.
 Sanctuaries are beginning to adjust management strategies to adapt to the reality of climate change and build upon the best available scientific information and climate projections.
 Read more in this StoryMap.

 National marine sanctuaries and other marine protected areas are places of constant change, subject to long term human use and changing physical and ecological processes.
 Climate change will likely shift the geographic area of economically valuable, culturally important, and ecologically significant species, altering ecosystem structure.
 Climate change adaptation measures can help ensure the resilience of ecosystem functions and the services they provide for both humans and nature.
 NOAA’s Office of National Marine Sanctuaries uses the best available scientific information and climate projections to inform decisions about how to best protect and manage its sites.